r2iz/r2iz/README.md

-## Hi, I'm nere531
+# Hi, I'm nere531 / r2iz 👋

-I'm a 16-year-old student at Seiko Gakuin with an interest in web development, AI, and low-level programming.
+- 🎓 16 years old, student at Seiko Gakuin

-### Projects
+- ⚙️ Interested in **compilers** (especially JIT) and **computer networks**

-I share my work here as I learn and experiment.
-Thanks for visiting!
+- 🛠️ Upcoming Head of Technology at the 67th Seiko Festival